-- In the Default gateway field, enter the Wireless Broadband router's IP address and click OK.
-Your LAN administrator can advise you of the IP Address they assigned to the Wireless Broadband router. - If the DNS Server fields are empty, select Use the following DNS server addresses, and enter the DNS address or addresses provided by your ISP, then click OK.
+- In the Default gateway field, enter the Wireless Router's IP address and click OK.
+Your LAN administrator can advise you of the IP Address they assigned to the Wireless Router. - If the DNS Server fields are empty, select Use the following DNS server addresses, and enter the DNS address or addresses provided by your ISP, then click OK.